Start Here

 When a psychological nuance is not explicitly stated in the revelation, we apply a minimum standard of non-contradiction and keep the language descriptive.

-• This project avoids tests, scores, and “typing,” and refuses identity theater.
+This project avoids tests, scores, and “typing,” and rejects identity theater.

 Unlike most “personality type” content, this project rejects treating typology as entertainment, identity, or destiny.

-Nafsychology stays useful by staying inside its lane.
+Nafsychology remains useful by staying inside its lane.

 Nafsychology is educational work designed to support responsible self-knowledge, not to replace clinicians, physicians, or scholars.